kenedii/MarketWatch-HistoricalData-Scraper/README.md

 end_date = datetime.now().strftime("%d/%m/%Y %H:%M")  # leave unchanged for latest available data

+**Parameters of def downloadStockPrice():**

-returns=True, logreturns=True # Whether to include the returns and LogReturns columns in the dataset
+returns=True, logreturns=True # Whether to include the returns and LogReturns columns in the dataset, true by default

 2. **Run the file and wait for your csv!**